Macbeth (2015 film): Filming

-The production company behind Macbeth is See-Saw Films; the film was distributed by StudioCanal worldwide.
 Principal photography took place over seven weeks in England and Scotland, beginning on 6 February 2014 in Scotland.
 On 21 February, filming took place at Hankley Common in Elstead, Surrey.
 On 26 February, the cast and crew were spotted on set at Bamburgh Castle in Northumberland with almost 200 extras.
 Other locations used include Quiraing in Skye, and Ely Cathedral in Ely, Cambridgeshire.